Dear Mama of the 10-Year-Old Girl Wearing Spanx,

-What I’m going to say next you may not like much, but I’m going to say it with love: as excited as I was to see your daughter be recognized today, I am equally grieved that she is clearly wearing shapewear under her dress.
-Not only can I see it through the dress, I saw you helping her into it in the bathroom before the ceremony.
+What I’m going to say next you may not like much, but I’m going to say it with love: as excited as I was to see your daughter be recognized today, I am equally grieved that she is clearly wearing spanx type shapewear under her dress.
+Not only can I see it through the dress, I saw you helping her adjust it in the bathroom before the ceremony.
 And to be honest, it shook me.

 Now I know you, and I know your daughter, and I doubt that she requested that you put her in Tween Spanx today.
 This should have been a super-special day for your girl; she was recognized by her teachers and her peers because of her sweet character and hard work—not because of the way she looks.
 Ten-year-old girls shouldn’t know what shapewear IS, let alone be wearing it.
 But your daughter isn’t dumb, and now that you’ve made her wear it today, she knows what it is and what it’s for.
 And I’m pretty sure she’s got the message about what you think about her body loud and clear.

 I know you’re body-conscious; what 30-something mom isn’t?
 Right or wrong, that’s “normal” for me and for you—but worrying about your daughter’s appearance so much that you have her wearing Spanx For Tweens?
 That’s not normal, and it’s not okay.
 I’m fairly sure your daughter is bearing more than just the temporary marks that shapewear leaves on our bellies as it compresses—I’m betting she’s surely got permanent marks on her fragile self-esteem.